The information below was originally written when we were at TLC, but the information is still very pertinent!

 What happens to my co-mx fee if I don't manage the entire post-op period?

 Your co-management fee is not affected should we keep your patient during their initial post-operative period or should you return your patient to us for consultation at any time during the post-operative period.

 If you ever have a question about a patient’s post-operative status or progress, feel free to contact us about your concerns or send the patient back to us for consultation.
-Most patients will not mind returning to TLC Tysons Corner for consultation since they have already been here before.
+Most patients will not mind returning to Holzman Laser Vision for consultation since they have already been here before.